- Provide an overview of creating and using videos with students

 - To motivate and engage students — students enjoy using technology to create their own videos.

-- Supplement or enhance a lesson to bring the topic to life
+- To supplement or enhance a lesson to bring the topic to life.

-- Provide instructions students can review anytime, any where – handy for when students are absent, to help students with skills they find hard and exam revision.
+- To provide instructions that students can review anytime, anywhere.
+This is handy for when students are absent, to help students with extension or extra support, and for exam revision.

 Below is an overview of using videos to help get you started.
 We’ve embedded examples and included video tutorials where appropriate.